ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

   database to one of its past states without searching and restoring a stored backup.

-* The accuracy in which the database can be reverted to a historical point in time depends upon the frequency in which revisions were created for documents.

 * In this page:
    * [Revert Revisions](../../document-extensions/revisions/revert-revisions#revert-revisions)